Definition and characterization of supersmooth functions on superspace based on Fr\'echet-Grassmann algebra: Preliminaries and Problem

+\begin{remark} This problem itself is posed implicitly by Inahama, one of author's colleague at T.I.T. at that time.
+Especially when we construct a parametrix of Pauli equation in superanalysis category~\cite{IM02}, we solve the Hamilton equation corresponding to the Hamilton function derived from Pauli equation.
+There, we don't mention clearly the solution obtained by what explained is supersmooth.
+In Appendix A, we prove that for given supersmooth initial data, the solutions obtained there stay in supersmooth category. \end{remark}

-\begin{remark} (i) For example, Jadczyk and Pilch \cite{JaPi81} proves, in BG-algebra category, the Fr\'echet infinitely differentiability with its differential being ``$Q_{\bar{0}}$''- linear is necessary and sufficient for $G^{\infty}$-superdifferentiability of Rogers.\\ (ii) Since we work in the Fr\'echet space category, if we work within Fr\'echet differentiability, we need the notion ``horizontal'' following Schwartz \cite{schw69}, which will be explained in \S 3.\\ (iii) In order to make clear our problem, we recall what is well-known for analytic functions: {\begin{quotation} Let a function $f(z)$ from ${\mathbb{C}}$ to ${\mathbb{C}}$ be given, which is decomposed as
+\begin{remark} (i) For example, Jadczyk and Pilch~\cite{JaPi81} prove that the Fr\'echet infinitely differentiability with its differential being ``$Q_{\mathrm{ev}}$''- linear is necessary and sufficient for $G^{\infty}$-superdifferentiability of Rogers, in BG-algebra category satisfying their conditions, called self-duality.\\ (ii) In order to make clear our point, we recall what is well-known for analytic functions: \end{remark} {\begin{comparison} Let a function $f(z)$ from ${\mathbb{C}}$ to ${\mathbb{C}}$ be given, which is decomposed as

 where $z=x+iy$, $|z|=\sqrt{x^2+y^2}$ with $z_0=x_0+iy_0$.

 $\bullet$ $f$ is said to be F-differentiable in ${\mathbb{C}}$ at $z=z_0$ if the following limit exists in ${\mathbb{C}}$;

 In other word, there exists a number $\gamma\in{\mathbb{C}}\equiv {\bf{L}}({\mathbb{C}}:{\mathbb{C}})$ such that